ModifAmorphic/outward/ActionUI/WikiReadmeAssets/Wiki.md

 # ![Action UI](https://github.com/ModifAmorphic/outward/blob/master/ActionUI/WikiReadmeAssets/Banner.png?raw=true)
-⚡ Additional Quickslots, UI Positioning, Durability Display ⚡
+⚡ Additional Quickslots, UI Positioning, Durability Display, Equipment Sets, Stash Improvements ⚡

 Replaces the Outward's built in quickslots with a highly configurable one from this mod.
 The new Hotbar adds additional slots (referred to as action slots), multiple hotbars and even dividing a hotbar into multiple rows.
 In addition, this mod enables moving of many UI elements in the base game and those added by Action UI.
-There's also a new durability UI to display worn and broken equipment.
+There's also a new durability UI to display worn and broken equipment, an equipment UI to organize equipment into sets that can be equipped with a hotkey and stash improvements to the Outward's stash functionality.

 ## Configuration Menus